norman/friendly_id/Guide.md

         :max_length => 50
     end

+Read on to learn about the various features that can be configured.
 For the full list of valid configuration options, see the instance attribute summary for {FriendlyId::Configuration}.

 # Features